Céline Dion Says Late Husband Is The Only Man She's Ever Kissed

 Trust Céline Dion to have us blinking back tears.

-This time it's not one of her soaring ballads that has us feeling emotional.
+This time it's not some ballad that has us feeling emotional.
 It's the heartfelt interview the singer just gave about her late husband, René Angélil.

 Dion spoke to CBS Sunday Morning about the legacy of love left behind since Angélil's death earlier this year.
-Angélil died from cancer in January at the age of 73, leaving behind Dion and the couple's three sons.
+The 73-year-old Angélil died from cancer in January, leaving behind Dion and the couple's three sons.

 “I love," the 48-year-old French-Canadian star responded.
 "I love.
 I love him.
 I’m still in love with him.
 And I have the love of my children.
 I have the love of my fans.
 I love the people that I work with.
 So my life is not empty of love.